MSLNZ/msl-loadlib/docs/usage/direct/dotnet.md

 ## Configure a .NET runtime {: #config-runtime }

-To configure `pythonnet` to use the .NET Core runtime, you must either run
+By default, `pythonnet` uses the .NET Framework runtime on Windows and the Mono runtime on Linux/macOS.
+To configure `pythonnet` to use the non-default runtime, such as the .NET Core runtime, you must either run

 ```python
 from pythonnet import load